-Paris, France).
-We graded the fibrosis, according to META-VIR staging, into minimal to moderate (F0 to F2 staging) and severe (F3 and F4 staging).
+VIR staging, into minimal to moderate (F0 to F2 staging) and severe (F3 and F4 staging).

-The data collected were analyzed with GraphPad Prism Demo for descriptive and inferential statistics - odds ratio, proportions comparison, Fischer test for ordinal variables, and with StatMate2Demo for power analysis.
+The collected data was analyzed with GraphPad Prism Demo for descriptive and inferential statistics - odds ratio, proportions comparison, Fischer test for ordinal variables, and with StatMate2Demo for power analysis.
 P values below 0.05 were considered to be statistically significant.